opencomponents/oc/contributing.md

 ### Publishing new version to npm

-You need to be ebabled for doing this.
+You need to be enabled for doing this.
 * `master` should be all green.
 If not, make it green first.
 * git checkout master
 * git pull